project-gemmi/gemmi/docs/mol.rst

     >>> st.spacegroup
     <gemmi.SpaceGroup("P -3 m 1")>

-`set_spacegroup()` takes one argument, a string in which each character specifies what to use for space group determination:
+`set_spacegroup()` takes one argument, a string in which characters specify what to use, and in what order, for space group determination:

 * `S` = symmetry operations stored in `symops`,
 * `H` = Hall symbol from `spacegroup_hall` (we compare symmetry operations